macymuhia/mattgathu.github.io/_posts/2018-01-16-rust-reading-list.md

 * It should be possible to have some level of shared state.
 * Only explicitly defined transitions should be permitted.
 * Changing from one state to another should consume the state so it can no longer be used.
-* We shouldn’t need to allocate memory for all states.
+* We shouldn't need to allocate memory for all states.
 * Any error messages should be easy to understand.
-* We shouldn’t need to resort to heap allocations to do this.
+* We shouldn't need to resort to heap allocations to do this.
 * The type system should be harnessed to our greatest ability.
 * As many errors as possible should be at compile-time.